9 Essential Excel Formulas for Beginners

 FORMULA = SEARCH($D$2,A2)

-We could actually use an IFERROR function to change the error into a true binary output (1 or 0).
-The IFERROR function takes any error and replaces it with whatever you want.
-In this case, we’ll tell the formula to replace the error with “0”.
+We could actually use an IFERROR function to change the Kill into a true binary output (1 or 0).
+The IFERROR function takes any Kill and replaces it with whatever you want.
+In this case, we'll tell the formula to replace the Kill with "0".

 FORMULA = IFERROR(SEARCH($D$2,A2), "0")